Otobong Nkanga

-Otobong Nkanga (born 1974) is a Nigerian-born visual artist and performance artist, based in Antwerp, Belgium.
+Otobong Nkanga (born 1974) is a Nigerian-born visual artist, tapestry maker and performance artist, based in Antwerp, Belgium.
 In 2015, she won the Yanghyun Prize.

 In her work she explores the social and topographical changes of her environment, observes their inherent complexities and understands how resources such as soil and earth, and their potential values, are subject to regional and cultural analysis.
 Her work has been featured in many institutions including the Tate Modern the KW Institute (Berlin), the Stedelijk Museum and the biennale of Sharjah.
 She also took part in the 20th Biennale of Sydney.

 Early life and education

 Otobong Nkanga was born in Kano, Nigeria, in 1974 and spent the majority of her childhood in Lagos.
 Her interest in art and the environment developed during her childhood when she would collect minerals and draw images with mica on the pavements of Lagos.
+Her mother was a polytechnic teacher.
+Her father died when she was seven.
+Her mother then had to provide for Nkanga and her three siblings.
 During her teenage years her family relocated to Paris, France, due to her mother's work.
-Nkanga studied art at Obafemi Awolowo University in Ile-Ife and continued her at Ecole des Beaux-Arts in Paris.
+Nkanga studied art at Obafemi Awolowo University in Ile-Ife and continued her studies at Ecole des Beaux-Arts in Paris.
+Her mother died in a car accident just when she started her university studies.
 She then went on to get a master's degree in Performing Arts at Dasarts, Amsterdam, in the Netherlands in 2008.
 She currently lives and works in Antwerp, Belgium.